bitemyapp/teef/posts/2014-12-31-functional-education.md

 Assumes too much knowledge of math and mathematical notation.

-Explanations of folding isn't thorough and doesn't leave people with a strong intuition of what expressions a fold is equivalent to unless they're familiar with the mathematical notation used to introduce the topic.
+Explanation of folding isn't thorough and doesn't leave people with a strong intuition of what expressions a fold is equivalent to unless they're familiar with the mathematical notation used to introduce the topic.

 Explanation of IO is technically better than other materials but still wanting.
 The explanation is evocative of the underlying ST'ish tuple in Haskell implementations like GHC but still not to the point.
 Lacks explanatory power or justification.